igor-baiborodine/kiroule.com/content/article/add-image-lightbox-to-hugo-theme/index.md

 stored in the theme's `assets` folder, and certain changes will need to be made to the dependency management and asset processing pipelines.

-The recipe that I presented above is also applicable when your theme already has support for the image modal zoom, but for some reason, you want to replace it with a different implementation (plugin).
-That happened to me while working the `v4` of the Bilberry Hugo theme, which already had the lightbox support via the Magnific Popup plugin.
-After migrating CSS and JavaScript asset processing from `npm` and Laravel Mix to Hugo Pipes, this plugin stopped working, and I could not pinpoint the root cause of that.
-Therefore, I had no choice but to replace the Magnific Popup plugin with a new one, namely DimBox.

 As for the second part, the default render hook for images provided by Hugo needs to be replaced by a custom one that will take into account the implementation details of the selected lightbox plugin.
 That's because the default hook will render the markdown for adding an image as the `<img>` tag wrapped in the `<p>` tag.